The Big “R” in the minds of everyone.

 This is not entirely the case…

-While insurance companies can provide structured payouts and by absorbing investment risks on their end, there are conditions that you must meet.
+While insurance companies can provide structured payouts and absorbing investment risks on their end, there are conditions that you must meet.

-But the downside is this: if you stop contributing or surrender/withdraw early, there will be penalties.
+For example, if you stop contributing or surrender/withdraw early, there will be penalties.

-Finding The Best Retirement Plan
+Finding the Best Retirement (Annuity) Plan in Singapore (2021)

 So are retirement plans worth it?
 Should we buy annuities in Singapore?